 Let’s look at a couple of real-world scenarios involving surface moisture.
-If a wood flooring installer stacks his wood flooring in an air conditioned or heated building for any length of time before installation, chances are good there will be no problems with surface moisture.
-But unexpected things can happen in the real world to drastically change that.
+If a wood flooring installer stacks wood flooring in an air conditioned or heated building for any length of time before installation, most likely there will be no problems with surface moisture.
+But unexpected things can happen in the real world to change that.
 For instance, a liquid might be spilled on the wood flooring prior to installation.
-Or, the HVAC system could shut down because of a power outage, exposing the flooring to increased humidity.
-More humid air causes wood to expand, resulting in serious problems after installation.
+Or, the HVAC system could shut down because of a power outage, exposing the flooring to higher humidity.
+Humid air causes wood to expand, and this could lead to serious problems after installation.

-If a floor installer wasn’t aware of something like this happening to his wood flooring, and if he was using a meter extremely sensitive to surface moisture that displayed widely skewed readings, he could end up with warped or split flooring.
+If a floor installer is not aware of anything like this happening to the wood flooring, and then uses a meter that is extremely sensitive to surface moisture, it’s possible to get inaccurate readings and then end up with an unpleasant surprise after installation—such as warped or split flooring.

-Or, consider the woodworker who leaves wood out in a shed or garage or has it stacked outside overnight.
-That wood will very likely end up with condensation.
-Even if he wipes off the condensation with his hand or a cloth, he is spreading the moisture content along the board.
-If he doesn’t allow sufficient time for that surface moisture to dry, it may dramatically decrease the quality of the readings should he use a meter sensitive to surface moisture.
+Alternatively, consider the woodworker who leaves wood out in a shed or garage or has it stacked outside overnight.
+That wood may end up with condensation.
+Even if the condensation is wiped by hand or with a cloth, the moisture is being spread along the board.
+If sufficient time is not allowed for that surface moisture to dry, it may dramatically decrease the accuracy of the readings when using any meter that is sensitive to surface moisture.

 These are just two possible scenarios involving surface moisture that can happen in the real world.
 Our Surface Moisture Test will help identify those moisture meters prone to giving inaccurate readings due to surface moisture – readings that could result in a costly mistake.